 Collages of pictures, coins, printed matters, are other means of expressing my art.
 I combine these with paint and a new story is created.
 Rauschenberg https://en.wikipedia.org/wiki/Robert_Rauschenberg called this "Combined Painting."

 Portraits are also a favorite venue for me.
 I like to capture the spirit and soul of the person or animal.
 Commissioned paintings in Acrylic of family dogs, cats, horses make a great gift and can be passed down for generations to come.

 All of my works are original.

-Contact me if you are interested in group art classes.
+You are invited in my home gallery, open to visitors by appointment.
+Please contact me if you are interested in group art classes.